Data collection for usability research

 OvoStudios

-OVO Logger comes in three different flavours (freeware, a la carte, fully featured) and provides extensive logging options for both notes and "tapeless" video as well as powerful bookmarking and reporting features designed to optimize the analysis and reporting phase of a study.
+OVO Logger comes in three different flavours (freeware, a la carte, fully featured) and provides extensive logging options for both notes and "tapeless" video as well as powerful bookmarking and reporting features designed to optimise the analysis and reporting phase of a study.
 While the fully featured version may be more than many researchers need or have a budget for, the freeware version may be just the right ticket.
 OVO Logger is a Windows-only product.

 Techsmith

-Morae is touted as "the only fully integrated, all-digital solution for analyzing human-computer interaction".
+Morae is touted as "the only fully integrated, all-digital solution for analysing human-computer interaction".
 This application takes full advantage of digital video technology to allow researchers to capture, store, locate, and edit their video data from a usability study.
 Priced at $1495.00, this application may be an attractively priced solution for managing video data.
 In addition, the software provides the ability to enter notes and set markers to reference the corresponding video.
 Morae is Windows only but can be used with Uservue to collect data from users anywhere in the world.

 Usability Systems/Alucid